JaidenSeymour99/2nd-Year-Software-Project-Website-CA2/README.md

 # Setup
-Xampp version 7.0 needs to be downloaded and installed on your device, to load the database you will need to go to your browser and enter localhost/phpmyadmin into the search bar. create a new data base called  gamestore_joshua then import a file. find the .sql file that is loacted in the CA2 -> Sql folder. and import the database.
+Xampp version 7.0 needs to be downloaded and installed on your device, to load the database you will need to go to your browser and enter localhost/phpmyadmin into the search bar. create a new data base called  gamestore_joshua then import a file. find the .sql file that is located in the CA2 -> Sql folder. and import the database.
 To load the web page type into the browser search bar localhost/CA2Complete/Source/
 NOTE: with version 7.4 + of PHP the single game page will not work as one of the functions has been removed in current versions.